Unlacquered Brass Hardware

 - Once it has become gummy, rinse.

-I have received several questions about how our unlacquered brass hardware aged and I’m happy to say, beautifully!
-Well, that is in the eye of the beholder.
-I know it’s not for everyone.
+I have received several questions about how our hardware has aged and I’m happy to say, beautifully!

-The below photos are a year and a half worth of aging.
+The below photos are a year and a half worth of aging, and again, in the current state, which is over six years after installation.

 You can see where little hands reach and I think it’s oh so sweet!